-Upon completion of this offering, we expect to have outstanding an aggregate of 36,250,000 shares of our Class A common stock, assuming no exercise of outstanding options and assuming that the underwriters have not exercised their option to purchase additional shares of Class A common stock.
-All of the shares of Class A common stock sold in this offering will be freely transferable without restriction or further registration under the Securities Act by persons other than "affiliates," as that term is defined in Rule 144 under the Securities Act.
+Upon completion of this offering, we expect to have outstanding an aggregate of 40,000,000 shares of our Class A common stock, assuming no exercise of outstanding options and assuming that the underwriters have not exercised their option to purchase additional shares of Class A common stock.
+All of the shares of Class A common stock sold in this offering will be freely transferable without restriction or further registration under the Securities Act (other than lock-up restrictions for any person purchasing shares in the directed share program) by persons other than "affiliates," as that term is defined in Rule 144 under the Securities Act.
 Generally, the balance of our outstanding shares of Class A common stock are "restricted securities" within the meaning of Rule 144 under the Securities Act, subject to the limitations and restrictions that are described below.
 Class A common stock purchased by our affiliates will be "restricted securities" under Rule 144.
 Restricted securities may be sold in the public market only if registered or if they qualify for an exemption from registration under Rule 144 or Rule 701 under the Securities Act.
 These rules are summarized below.